Honors & Awards

 In his junior season, Allen starred on both offense and defense.
 He caught 41 passes for 507 yards and eight touchdowns, helping his team to a 12-1 record and a Class B runner-up finish.
 Allen also made 51 tackles, including five tackles for loss and had five interceptions from his linebacker position.
 Allen earned first-team Class B all-state honors as a linebacker from both the Omaha World-Herald and Lincoln Journal Star.
 Allen was also a three-time first-team all-district selection and was the honorary captain of the All-Heartland team.

 Allen also saw significant time as a sophomore for the Huskies, catching 14 passes and helping his team to a state playoff berth.
 On the basketball court, Allen was a first-team Class B all-state pick as a junior as he averaged better than 15 points per game.
 He was an honorable-mention all-state choice as a sophomore.

 In addition to being the top ranked player in Nebraska, Allen was ranked among the nation’s top 25 tight ends by both Scout.com and ESPN.
 Allen only visited Nebraska, but also had offers from Iowa, Iowa State, UCLA and UCF.

 Allen is majoring in mechanized systems management and carried a 3.55 grade-point average through the spring semester.
-Austin earned a spot on the Nebraska Scholar-Athlete Honor Roll in the fall and spring semesters of 2017-18.
+Austin earned a spot on the Nebraska Scholar-Athlete Honor Roll in each of his first two semesters.
 He was also a member of the Tom Osborne and Brook Berringer Citizenship Teams in 2018.
 He volunteered his time with the FCA, Husker Heroes, the Nebraska Football Road Race and local hospital visits.